Federal Government Caught Stealing

 JUSTICE DELAYED IS JUSTICE DENIED

-An innovative USMC Veteran-Owned company betrayed by government theft of their groundbreaking software solution.
+4DD Software, an innovative Veteran-Owned (USMC) company betrayed by government theft of their groundbreaking software solution.

 A decade-long fight for justice continues as the government uses lawfare tactics to avoid paying for what they stole.